HarryLu33/CGResearch/README.md

   * Construct the system of equations and solve for new vertex positions.
   * Optionally apply the HC algorithm for further refinement.
 The script saves the processed mesh to the "Models/optimization" or "Models/smoothing" folder with an appropriate filename indicating the operation type, parameters, and iteration count.
 It also logs the radius ratios of the resulting mesh, which includes the maximum, median, mean, and minimum radius ratios.

+### laplacian_utils.py
+This file defines a function to compute the Laplacian coordinates of vertices in a 3D mesh using either uniform or cotangent weights.
+It is useful for various mesh processing tasks such as smoothing and optimization.
+This file provides two main functions:
+- laplacian_coordinates: This function computes the Laplacian coordinates for each vertex in the mesh.
+- calculate_cotangent: This function calculates the cotangent of the angle formed by three vertices A, B, and C.